 A urea breath test checks to see if you have H. pylori bacteria in your stomach.
 It involves using a radioactive carbon atom to detect H. pylori bacteria.

 The breath test is not always available and the results are often inconsistent.
 This a very expensive test, and our research has shown that this is not the best H. pylori test to go for.
-The inconsistency of the breath test has been proved when running a breath test concurrently with a H. pylori Stool Antigen test on the same patient.
+The inconsistency of the breath test has been proved when running a breath test concurrently with a H. pylori Stool Antigen test, or a GI-MAP stool test, on the same patient.

 A small sample (biopsy) is taken from the lining of your stomach and small intestine during an endoscopy.
 Several different tests may be done on the biopsy sample.
-Most of these test produce inconsistent results, and depend on the testing facility or laboratory used.
-This has been proved when running these tests concurrently with a benchmark HPSA test on the same patient.
+Most biopsy tests produce inconsistent results, and depend on the testing facility or laboratory used.
+This has been proved time and again when running biopsy tests concurrently with an HpSA test, or a GI-MAP stool test, on the same patient.

 Also known as the HPSA test, this test provides the most conclusive evidence of the presence of H. pylori bacteria.
 The stool antigen test checks to see if substances that trigger the immune system to fight a H. pylori infection (H. pylori antigens) are present in your feces (stool).